 How much do plastic headlights cover cost?

-Depending on your location, the material and features of the cover, a single plastic headlight cover can cost between $20 and $150.
+Depending on your location, the material and the features of the cover, a single plastic headlight cover can cost between $20 and $150.

 How much do glass headlights cover cost?

-For glass headlight covers, the cost ranges between $50 and $250, depending on your location, the material and features of the cover
+For glass headlight covers, the cost ranges between $50 and $250, depending on your location, the material and the features of the cover

 How do you fix a cracked headlight cover?